smartmouse/sample.coderally.nodeclient/README.md

 ## Contributing

-Currently contributed by IBM Canada's Node Enterprise Team, with technical feedback and support by the Code Rally Team.
-If you do make a PR
+Currently contributed by IBM Canada's Node Enterprise Team with technical feedback and support by the Code Rally Team.
+Full credits for all support we've received can be seen below.

 ## Other Features